-I like feeding people, it's my thing, so having friends and family visit, or come for dinner or a party is always a good time.
+I like feeding people, it's my thing, so having friends and family visit, or coming for dinner or a party is always a good time.

-So, here's a pretty delicious solution for a great app —Ham and Gruyère Mini Turnovers.
-Nibble, snack and party fare that you can make and keep in the freezer to bake when you're ready.
+So, here's a pretty delicious solution for a great app — savory turnovers.
+Nibble, snack, and party fare that you can make and keep in the freezer to bake when you're ready.

 I love using a mild cheese with rich puff pastry.
 Gruyère cheese is a Swiss cheese with a buttery, almost nutty and mild flavor.
 It's one of the most perfect companions to salty ham as well.

 This recipe works so well with leftover ham from roast holiday ham.